ebdtcode/TrustingJesus/site/transcripts/exhortation/README.md

 ## Example Referenced

-The speaker mentions **Reverend James Koala**, who demonstrated an attitude of giving by serving in difficult mission fields.
+The speaker mentions **Reverend David Kawala**, who demonstrated an attitude of giving by serving in difficult mission fields.
 His ministry grew from a small meeting to 14 congregations because of his generous, self-giving attitude.